 In a separate interview with ComicBook.com, Lightfoot said Season 2 was all about Frank Castle’s total evolution into “The Punisher.”

-In another interview with SYFY Wire, Marvel’s Jeph Loeb said it’s not Marvel’s decision to renew the series, but Netflix’s, which actually doesn’t sound very good when you consider that Marvel’s parent company Disney is gearing up for its own competing streaming service, Disney+.
+In another interview with SYFY Wire, Marvel’s Jeph Loeb said it’s not Marvel’s decision to renew the series, but Netflix’s, which actually doesn’t sound very good when you consider all the Marvel content coming to the new Disney+ platform.

-Will both season of The Punisher still stream on Netflix?
+Will both seasons of The Punisher still stream on Netflix?

 Yes.
 Netflix has confirmed that all of its Marvel shows will still be available to stream for the foreseeable future.

 After a fruitful partnership that resulted in the “Defenders” franchise of shows, Disney is now preparing to directly compete against Netflix with its own streaming service, Disney+, set to launch later this year.

 The original Marvel/Netflix deal operated as a type of licensing deal in that Disney allowed Netflix to use its characters while Netflix had the right to cancel the shows.
 Netflix also funded production, and like any live-action superhero story, these shows were pretty expensive to make.